Specialist Community Nursing - District Nursing Pathway - PgDip

 - FEES (2021/22 academic year)

-- UK - NHS-commissioned programme
+- UK - NHS-commissioned programme with no student-tuition fees.

 Would you like to train as a District Nurse?
 Keele University's School of Nursing and Midwifery has developed an NMC approved, full-time one-year and part-time two-year Specialist Community Nursing (District Nursing) programme.